-The FTC created its Business Opportunity Rule to protect consumers from these types of scams.
+The FTC created its Business Opportunity Rule to protect consumers from these scams.
 This rule does three things:

-- It states specific practices, such as making misleading claims, are against the law.
+- It states that specific practices, such as misleading claims, are against the law.

 - It requires sellers to provide a disclosure statement outlining information about the business opportunity.